Jurjen van der Velde

-Jurjen van der Velde (born 4 December 2002) is a Dutch professional darts player who competes in both Professional Darts Corporation (PDC) and World Darts Federation (WDF) events.
-He has won titles in the PDC's secondary tours, winning three Challenge Tours and five Development Tours.
+Jurjen van der Velde (born 4 December 2002) is a Dutch professional darts player who competes in Professional Darts Corporation (PDC) events and World Darts Federation (WDF) tournaments.
+He has won titles in the PDC's secondary tours, winning three Challenge Tours and seven Development Tours.
 He reached the quarter-finals at the World Darts Federation's 2022 Dutch Open.

-Van der Velde found sucess in the British Darts Organisation (BDO)'s youth system, most notably winning the 2018 World Youth Masters.
+Van der Velde found success in the British Darts Organisation (BDO)'s youth system, most notably winning the 2018 World Youth Masters.
 He is also a multi-medalist at WDF boys' events, at both the WDF Europe Cup Youth and WDF World Cup.
 He also won the Junior Darts Corporation's JDC World Darts Championship in 2018.

 Career

 Van der Velde was able to win a number of youth titles at the age of 15.
 The Dutchman made his breakthrough in 2018.
 He won the 2018 German Open, only losing one leg in the semi-finals, followed by a whitewash victory in the final.
 He also won the singles competition at the 2018 WDF Europe Cup Youth, defeated Keane Barry in the decider leg.
 In the team competition and the general classification, he also won a gold medals, and in the pair competition – silver.
 This was followed by victory at the World Youth Masters, where he again won the deciding leg against Keane Barry.
 As a result, Van der Velde was invited to the 2018 Finder Youth Darts Masters, but was narrowly eliminated in the group-stage.
 He ended the year of success with a victory in the JDC World Darts Championship against Lennon Cradock.

 In 2019, he was invited by the home federation to participate in the 2019 WDF World Cup for the youth players and to participate in the 2019 WDF Europe Cup Youth.
 During the WDF World Cup, he won two bronze medals in youth competitions.
 In the singles tournament, he was surprisingly eliminated in a semi-finals match against Mehrdad Seyfi.
 During WDF Europe Youth Cup, he won two gold and two silver medals.

 In 2019, he also plays at the PDC Development Tour and reached the last 16 on his first weekend.
 His results throughout the PDC Development season allowed him to take part in the 2019 PDC World Youth Championship.
 In the tournament, he was joined in his group by Joe Davis and Max Hopp.
 He was eliminated after losing to both players.